hashgraph/hedera-hcs-sxc-java/README.md

     ReservedInstruction := KeyRotationInit | KeyRotationRespond | RequestProof | ConfirmProof

-When a BPM is wrapped into an Application Message then the hash of that cleartext BPM is calculated and placed in the relevant field even if the BPM is setup to be sent encrypted.
+When a BPM is wrapped into an Application Message then the hash of that <u>cleartext</u> BPM is calculated and placed in the relevant field even if the BPM is setup to be sent encrypted.
 Subsequently,  that hash is signed (when signing is enable) with the operator's *signing key*.
 Receiving parties are then able to identify whether a message belongs to a *known party* and if so attempt to decrypt it.
 This is essentially the mechanism that allows secure  and private communication between designated parties on a non peer to peer network.

 The BMP can be an arbitrary byte array or a *reserved instruction*.
 A reserved instruction is placed in an Application Message by the  SXC core in response to API calls such as requesting validation of a message or in response to conditions that trigger key exchange and rotation.
 The user generated BPM can be a plain text message that will be timestamped by the network or could be application code, or op-codes, which is likely to be akin to a state machine which responds to user inputs and generates HCS transactions as a result.